Online issues and worries: online grooming

 - Set privacy settings to high and accounts to private so that only your friends can see what you share.

-- Choose online friends carefully – don't just add people to get your numbers up; make sure that you know who they are in real life.
+- Choose online friends carefully – don't just add people to get your numbers up; try to make sure that you know who they are in real life.

 - Join groups – make new friends with similar interests in groups then you don't have to add them as a friend to chat to them.